 Sessions do normally go ahead whatever the weather, unless it really is torrential rain, or unsafe to be outside.

-Last year, in 2020 I attended Hayley Marshall's 'Taking Therapy Outdoors', 4 day residential course which takes aspects of ecotherapy, nature based therapy, and a whole lot of Hayley's experience in the field, all somehow slotted into 4 days of experiential learning.
-I am still consolidating much of what I learnt from this and finding ways to incorporate this learning into my practice.
+In 2020 I attended Hayley Marshall's 'Taking Therapy Outdoors', 4 day residential course which takes aspects of ecotherapy, nature based therapy, and a whole lot of Hayley's experience in the field, all somehow slotted into 4 days of experiential learning.
+It was an incredible 4 days of learning and experiencing how restorative nature is when we allow ourselves to become amerced and reset by her.